These past few weeks, I’ve been painting over laminate furniture in the office and giving it a fresh makeover.

-It is full of black furniture, which worked great when it had a dramatically dark, masculine library-office look in the old house.
-Between running the Etsy shop, being the family “secretary”, and working on projects, it has become “Mommy’s office”, and it is a hot mess!
+Our office is full of black laminate Ikea furniture.
+It worked great when it had a dramatically dark, masculine library-office look in the old house.
+Now, between running the Etsy shop, being the family “secretary”, and working on projects, it has become “Mommy’s office”…and it is a hot mess!

-The laminate IKEA furniture we already have is still in good shape and super functional, so I knew painting it would be a good solution.
+Since the laminate furniture we already have is still in good shape and super functional, I thought painting it would be a good solution.

 I saw a photo of a white bookshelf with a rustic wood back, and thought that would be the perfect way to update our laminate shelves,and get an affordable farmhouse look for my office!
 Post may contain affiliate links.